 - Support EVP office to develop overview documents and syntheses to support internal communications and learning.

 - Understand, implement, and follow the grantmaking processes and policies of the Foundation.

 - Represent the Foundation publicly regarding program and organizational direction, program funding, and grantmaking results.

 - Gather, synthesize, and analyze background information relevant to grantmaking policies and processes to improve our equitable grantmaking practices.

 Foundation and Field Contributions:

 - Ability to read, analyze, and interpret professional journals and periodicals, technical procedures, or governmental regulations.

-- Strong research and electronic communications skills.
+- Strong research and electronic communications skills, including use of internet.

 - Ability to travel as required.